Pragyan-singh/Incubyte-Assignment/README.md

 All backend APIs are covered by automated tests using Jest and Supertest.
 All test suites pass successfully, covering authentication, sweet CRUD operations, and inventory management.

+## Deployment
+The application can be deployed using:
+- Backend: Render / Railway
+- Frontend: Vercel / Netlify